mkishi1221/mkishi1221.github.io/_projects/amutri.md

 **Amutri converts complex CAD models into interactive 3D presentations that can be easily shared and understood across entire organisations.** SMR nuclear energy technology is still in development, and these 3D presentations help make their work more tangible to support investment pitches, early sales, and alignment with regulatory requirements.

-As Product Manager, I led the product from concept to MVP, delivering 13 core features including Secure Sharing and Guided Tours.
+As Senior Product Manager, I led the product from concept to MVP, delivering 13 core features including Secure Sharing and Guided Tours.
 These enabled non-technical stakeholders to turn engineering files into shareable presentations and directly contributed to our first enterprise wins in the SMR sector.

 Here's a short demo of the product: